JudahSchwartz/JudahSchwartz/README.md

 👋 Hi, I’m @JudahSchwartz

-I'm a Engineering Team Lead at Palo Alto Networks
+I'm a Software Engineering Team Lead at Palo Alto Networks

 Currently mostly working with python, but Kotlin is where its at!